Try Biteable to create video presentations – it’s really, really simple

 - Like with many good templates, there are just enough limitations on the leeway to keep users out of trouble.
 The basic questions are answered here, on their webpage, but as I said, it’s pretty straightforward and the parameters keep users on the straight and narrow with regard to aesthetics and functionality.

-- They provide the footage and artwork – you pick and then add your text.
+- They provide the video footage or clips (the so-called “scenes”) and artwork – you pick and then add your text.

 - You can upload and use your own soundtrack, but they also provide pretty good background music.
 As yet, I do not see the option for adding voiceover.
 On the website, they says that “some users do record a voice over in another application, such as Audacity, and upload it to Biteable.”